 From raw cotton to the thread spool

-Once in Chiharu’s workshop, a treasure trove worthy of Ali Baba filled with traditional tools, some of the artist’s creations and a few grigris, we get started by working on the raw cotton by separating the fibre from the seeds.
+Once in Chiharu’s workshop, a treasure trove worthy of Ali Baba filled with traditional tools, some of the artist’s creations, and a few grigris, we get started by working on the raw cotton by separating the fiber from the seeds.

 The seeds being too big to go through the interstice, they pile up on one side of the rollers, while a seedless cotton fiber comes out on the other end.
 An operation that takes a couple of tries to succeed but that is quite easily reproduced.

-Next step: untangling the cotton fibre to prepare it for spinning.
+Next step: untangling the cotton fiber to prepare it for spinning.
 Two techniques can be used here, with the help of two different tools.
 Chiharu first shows me two brushes, which look a lot like pet brushes.
-After placing a small amount of cotton on one of the two brushes, you then have to rub the second one against it with vigor to straighten the fibre.
+After placing a small amount of cotton on one of the two brushes, you then have to rub the second one against it with vigor to straighten the fiber.

 The last step before moving on to the weaving techniques: spinning the cotton.
 We now move to the spinning wheel (itoguruma in Japanese), an ancient tool shaped like a wheel that you might have heard of from the Sleeping Beauty tale…

-A rather technical step that requires several months of practice before being mastered and that shows very tangibly how we go from a raw material to the spool of thread that will then be weaved.
-Seated by the wheel, you have to grab a bit of thread already prepared on the tool and wrap it with the cotton fibre in your left hand, while placing the right hand on the wheel handle.
-The idea is to then synchronize the spinning of the wheel to the stretching of the thread in the other hand, which picks up the cotton fibre during the process.
+A rather technical step that requires several months of practice before being mastered and that shows very tangibly how we go from raw material to the spool of thread that will then be weaved.
+Seated by the wheel, you have to grab a bit of thread already prepared on the tool and wrap it with the cotton fiber in your left hand while placing the right hand on the wheel handle.
+The idea is to then synchronize the spinning of the wheel to the stretching of the thread in the other hand, which picks up the cotton fiber during the process.

-Of course the thread would often break during my first attempt, but the sensation of having thread literally coming out of your hand is fascinating!
-A bit like watching a spider make its web.
+Of course, the thread would often break during my first attempt, but the sensation of having thread literally coming out of your hand is fascinating!
+It is a bit like watching a spider make its web.

 An introduction to weaving

 Before getting started with the weaving, Chiharu explains to me that between spinning and weaving normally comes the indigo dying part.
-A step which requires quite a lot of time and additional equipments and that she does not make in her workshop.
+A step that requires quite a lot of time and additional equipment and that she does not make in her workshop.
 She creates her designs and then usually gets the dying part done by other local craftsmen.

 For the final step of Yumihama-gasuri making, we are now facing the impressive weaving loom which takes up much of the space in the workshop!
 There is one of the artist’s creations in progress on it, which helps realize what the cotton thread looks like once dyed and carefully aligned on the loom to create the desired pattern.

-Pleasant to build something with your hands and seeing the fruit of this labour row after row, and interesting to discover all these craft tools and techniques that have not changed in centuries.
+Pleasant to build something with your hands and see the fruit of this labor row after row, and interesting to discover all these craft tools and techniques that have not changed in centuries.